oswaldderiemaecker/openstack-training/README.md

 For the Newton openstack setup we must have the three virtual machine ready with atleast below requirement:

 * Controller Node: 2 processor, 4 GB memory, and 5 GB storage (192.168.178.93)
+  * Create a second HDD of 10 GB
 * Compute Node: 2 processor, 4 GB memory, and 20 GB storage (192.168.178.95)
 * Network Node: 1 processor, 2 GB memory, and 5 GB storage (192.168.178.94)